National Advisory Council on Poverty

 CWP continues to work with and present to the All Party Anti Poverty Caucus to this day.

 Standing Committee on the Status of Women

 Two members of the Board of Directors, Laura Cattari and Brenda Thompson, presented to the Committee in May 2014 on economic prosperity issues.
-Both women have lived experiences of poverty that they shared with the Committee members and others present before offering their individual specific recommendations.
-They both identified the need for safe and affordable housing for all women, using a national plan.
-Ms. Cattari recommended the expansion of the Opportunities Fund for People with Disabilities (and other similar programs) to allow for part-time workers to qualify.
+Both women have lived experiences of poverty that they shared with the Committee members.
+They identified the need for safe and affordable housing for all women, using a national plan.
+Ms. Cattari recommended the expansion of the Opportunities Fund for People with Disabilities (and other similar programs) to allow for part time workers to qualify.
 Ms. Thompson recommended a national childcare strategy that would make childcare affordable and accessible to everyone, regardless of circumstance.

 CWP spoke out against the Fair Elections Act (Bill C 23), particularly concerned about the possibility of eliminating vouch voting and curtailing Election Canada’s ability to educate the Canadian public about elections in a non-partisan way.
 The vouch voting system was designed to help disadvantaged people who may not have access to government identification for any number of reasons, and did not result in voter fraud, as was suggested by its critics.
 It is indisputable that voter turnout in Canada is poor; the vouch voting system is but one way in which participation could be improved.
 Further, limiting Elections Canada’s abilities to enact public education campaigns about upcoming elections was concerning for Canada’s disadvantaged ground, for similar reasons to vouch voting.